Prehistorik

-Prehistorik is a platform game developed by Titus Interactive for the Amiga, Atari ST, Amstrad CPC, MS-DOS, and Commodore CDTV.
-Titus Interactive also published it in 1991.
+Prehistorik is a 1991 platform game developed by Titus Interactive for the Amiga, Atari ST, Amstrad CPC, MS-DOS, and Commodore CDTV.

 A sequel, Prehistorik 2, was released for MS-DOS and Amstrad CPC.
-The sequel was also ported to numerous Nintendo systems and became a downloadable title for the Nintendo DSi in North America on February 15, 2010.
+The sequel was also ported to Nintendo systems and became a downloadable title for the Nintendo DSi in North America in February 2010.
 In 2013, Anuman Interactive launched a remake of the game, adapted for iOS and Android.

 Gameplay

+The playable character is a caveman armed with a club.
+In a search for food, the neanderthal must hit dinosaurs and other animals that come in his way and pick up powerups.
+Some enemies can't be beat, so the player must dodge them.
+A boss awaits at the end of each level.

+Reception

+Zzap stated that "This is one of the best games produced by Titus.
+It has simple, non nonsense gameplay and brilliant, melt-your-heart graphics".
+Furthermore the music was "excellent and the sound effects are quirky and funny".
+The score was 70%.

+The highest score was Amiga Action's 85 %.
+A re-release in 1993 consistently garnered more negative reviews than did the original, ranging from 30% to 59 %.